alpkabac/sukima/README.md

 # AliceBot
 IRC chatbot that uses an AI API to generate messages

+# IRC commands and usage
+`!forget` will make the bot forget the current conversation, only keeping her presentation and memories acquired through `!remember`
+`!remember Your text` will insert a message from you in the bot's memory formatted like `yourNick: Your text` (only one `!remember` per user)
+`!remember` will delete your remembered message
+`!Blah blah blah` will send the message without any memory besides the `noContextSentence` included in personality traduction file
+You can use the `!` prefix to ask questions without using the context (it gives the **best** results)

 # Prerequisites
 The AI API is not part of this project, but it's basically a gpt-neo API endpoint that takes this as JSON parameters:
 ```